ministryofjustice/opg-cotton/README.rst

 unattended high stating and grain targeting
 --------------------------------------

-Cotton now supports targetting on grains or compound queries.
+Cotton now supports targeting on grains or compound queries.
 To target via a grain you can use the following

 .. code-block:: bash